 Its network of partner universities includes top universities from all over the world.

-If you find this topic intriguing, you have to read Thinking, Fast and Slow by Daniel Kahneman.
+If you find cognitive biases intriguing, you have to read Thinking, Fast and Slow by Daniel Kahneman.

 This course from the University of Illinois at Urbana-Champaign covers basic investment concepts.
 Examples include risk and return, portfolio optimisation and security pricing.